yuran1811/detect-cheating-online-tests/README.md

 #### When you are away, the site will:

 -   [x] Display the number of times you're away
 -   [x] Display the time you're away
 -   [x] The page title will also change when you get away
 -   [x] Click the Title to Toggle Dark Mode
+-   [x] The history will be stored in Local Storage unless user click "Clear History" button